Cage Warriors 99 report: Webb thrills home crowd with KO, while Aimable stakes claim for a title shot in 2019

 Hometown hero James Webb scored the biggest win of his career at Cage Warriors 99 in Colchester, while local favourite Steve Aimable furthered his case for a featherweight title shot with a hugely impressive victory of his own.

-Colchester-born middleweight Webb enjoyed the loud and vocal backing of the home crowd at the Charter Hall, and made them roar with a first round stoppage of Jason Radcliffe.
+Colchester-born middleweight Webb enjoyed the loud and vocal backing of the home crowd at the Charter Hall, and they almost took the roof off as he claimed a first round stoppage of Jason Radcliffe.

-Webb, now 5-1, looked initially to be outgunned by veteran slugger Radcliffe (now 13-7), but caught his man with a equilibrium-wobbling left hook which made him slump to his knees and forced a halt to hostilities.
+Webb, now 5-1, looked initially to be outgunned by veteran slugger Radcliffe (now 13-7), but caught his man with a equilibrium-wobbling left hook which made him slump to his knees and the ensuing onslaught forced a halt to hostilities.

 It’s the best win of Webb’s career, and, now riding a four-fight win streak, his future looks bright indeed.